Playboy Special Edition

 Playboy VIP Club Magazine.
 V.I.P.
 Magazine was the official newsletter of the PLAYBOY Clubs and was sent to Club "key holders" through the mail, or copies could be picked up at any PLAYBOY Club.
 Each issue is jammed full of pictures of the Clubs and Bunnies as well as celebrity visitors and extensive coverage of the featured entertainers.
 These magazines also contain a wealth of ads for numerous PLAYBOY products and are excellent for reference.
 There were five issues of V.I.P. published in 1964 (FEB, APR, JUL, SEP, and Dec.), and three in 1965 (MAR, JUL, HOLIDAY).
 After that, a quarterly schedule (SPRING, SUMMER, FALL, WINTER) was established and continued from 1966 until publication ceased with VOL.47, Fall 1975.
 For some unexplained reason, after a lapse of nearly seven years, another issue was published in the summer of 1982.
 This is the nearly mythical "V.48".
 Since there is no evidence that this issue was ever mailed to Club key holders, the only way to have obtained a copy was in person at one of the Clubs.
 Beginning with V.25 and continuing through V.47, each issue contained three coupons which could be detached and redeemed at a Club for the then-current issue of PLAYBOY Magazine, or in later years OUI Magazine as well.
 Needless to say, this was an extremely popular bonus, and a huge percentage of the copies still in existence are missing one or more of these coupons.
 Although the page containing the coupons was not included in the actual page count of the issue, most collectors find them highly desirable.

 Other notable Playboy special publications.
-Playboy Philosophy, this four-volume series published from 1963 to 1965 reprints all twenty-two (22) chapters as they originally appeared in PLAYBOY magazines from DEC 1962 to MAY 1965.
+Playboy Philosophy, this four-volume series published from 1963 to 1965 reprints all twenty-two (22) chapters as they originally appeared in Playboy magazines from Dec 1962 to Mat 1965.
 Each volume is approximately 48 pages with heavy stock covers, and each volume cover is a different color.
 Playboy merchandise/gift catalogs, various catalogs printed between the years of 1964 through 2011 in which Playboy merchandise, collectibles, clothing, and back magazines issues were available for purchase using in-issue order cards.
 The Playboy Channel (Guide), 21 pamphlet sized channel guides published from November 1986 through August/September 1988, which listed in guide format content playing on the then very popular cable channel (as TV Guide and local newspaper guides declined to include Playboy's content in their publications).
-Pocket Playmates, a 6 issue series that ran from 1995 to 1997 where each issue focused on playmates from a specific span of years (Vol #1 - 1989 to 1994, Vol #2 - 1983 to 1988, Vol #3 - 1977 to 1982, Vol #4 - 1971 to 1976, Vol #5 - 1965 to 1970, and Vol #5 - 1953 to 1964, 1995 to 1996).
+Pocket Playmates, a 6 issue series that ran from 1995 to 1997 where each issue focused on playmates from a specific span of years (Vol. #1: 1989 to 1994; Vol. #2: 1983 to 1988; Vol. #3: 1977 to 1982; Vol. #4: 1971 to 1976; Vol. #5: 1965 to 1970; and Vol. #5: 1953 to 1964, 1995 to 1996).

 List of Special Editions

+A Playboy Special Edition cover (July 1999) featuring Christi Taylor.

 There were several long-running series of Special Editions, as well as short series and one-offs.